 Ultralife Corporation has a long history of cell and battery design within the Commercial product sector in various markets, including Medical, Security, Metering, Telematics, and industrial segments.

-Ultralife can support non-rechargeable, rechargeable, and charge developments for your next project.
+Ultralife can support non-rechargeable, rechargeable, and charger developments for your next project.

 Ultralife has partnered with many cell manufactures to provide the capability to manufacture and design battery packs for both non-rechargeable and rechargeable applications across many different chemistries and sizes, including Lithium ion, Nickel Metal Hydride, Lithium Manganese Oxide, Lithium Thionyl Chloride, Lithium Polymer, Lithium Iron Phosphate, etc.